Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 * **Dry Fleet**: Checkmark this option if the SKU category is dry fleet.
 * **Reward**: Checkmark this option if it can be redeemed for loyalty points.
 * **Service**: Checkmark this option if it is a service.
 * **Loyalty**: Checkmark this option if the purchase of the product accumulates loyalty points.

+When you have finished filling in the fields, click the **Save** button.

 ## Taxes
+Inside this section you can consult all taxes created, edit them or create new ones.

 The tax table displays:
 * **Code:** Tax Code.
 * **Description:** Tax description.